hackclub/hackclub/workshops/todo-list-app/README.md

 ![Rules](https://cloud-9uzz77u17.vercel.app/1database_rules.png)

-Now that we have a database, let's create a Todo App using the database.
+Now that we have a database let's create a Todo App using the database.

 ## CRUD Operations

 According to [wikipedia](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)...

-> “In computer programming, create, read, update, and delete (CRUD) are the four basic functions of persistent storage.
-Alternate words are sometimes used when defining the four basic functions of CRUD, such as retrieve instead of reading, modify instead of update, or destroy instead of delete.
-CRUD is also sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information; often using computer-based forms and reports.
+> "In computer programming, create, read, update, and delete (CRUD) are the four basic functions of persistent storage.
+Alternate words are sometimes used when defining the four basic CRUD functions, such as retrieval instead of reading, modifying instead of update, or destroy instead of delete.<br/>
+ CRUD is also sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information, often using computer-based forms and reports.
 The term was likely first popularized by James Martin in his 1983 book Managing the Data-base Environment.
-The acronym may be extended to CRUDL to cover the listing of large data sets which bring additional complexity such as pagination when the data sets are too large to hold easily in memory.”
+The acronym may be extended to CRUDL to cover the listing of large data sets which bring additional complexity such as pagination when the data sets are too large to hold easily in memory."

-CRUD stands for Create, Read, Update and Delete.
+CRUD stands for Create, Read, Update, and Delete.

-These are the four most basic operations that can be performed with most traditional database systems and they are the backbone for interacting with any database.
+These are the four most basic operations that can be performed with most traditional database systems, and they are the backbone for interacting with any database.

 ![CRUD](https://cloud-9uzz77u17.vercel.app/0crud_operations.png)

 ## Creating Todo App

-Let's create the interface of Todo App to perform CRUD operations.
+Let's create the interface of the Todo App to perform CRUD operations.

 Create a new folder and name it as `components`.
 All of our Todo App components will be in this folder.

 ### Inputting a Todo

-Create a new file in the `components` folder and name it as `Input.js`.
-Import `React` into the component and create the functional component and export it.
+Create a new file in the `components` folder and name it `Input.js`.
+Import `React` into the component and create the functional component, and export it.

 ```jsx
 import React from 'react'